Can I deposit a check at an ATM?

 - Answer any remaining questions, take your receipt and make sure you have your bank card before walking or driving away.

-If you have multiple checks or bills to deposit, many ATMs allow you to insert them all at once, without using an envelope.
-Some ATMs let you insert up to 30 checks and 50 bills at one time.1 Otherwise, checks and cash can be placed in a bank envelope as usual.
+If you have multiple checks or bills to deposit, many ATMs allow you to insert them all at once.
+Other ATMs might require you to place your deposits in a bank envelope.

 Accessing your money

 Now for the all-important question: When will your ATM deposit be available in your checking account?
-Cash deposits are often available right away or within one business day.2 As for checks, not all banks follow the same schedule, but you can usually withdraw or use the full amount in two business days.3
+Some cash deposits might be available right away.1 As for checks, not all banks follow the same schedule, but you can usually withdraw or use the full amount in two business days—sometimes sooner.2

 Banking from home